Feminist theory: History

-Feminist theories first emerged as early as 1794 in publications such as A Vindication of the Rights of Woman by Mary Wollstonecraft, "The Changing Woman", "Ain't I a Woman", "Speech after Arrest for Illegal Voting", and so on.
-"The Changing Woman" is a Navajo Myth that gave credit to a woman who, in the end, populated the world.
+"The Changing Woman" is a Navajo myth that gave credit to a woman who, in the end, populated the world.
+By the 1790s, the leading feminist voice in both the U.K. and U.S. was Mary Wollstonecraft, whose A Vindication of the Rights of Woman (1792) was influenced by the lesser-known American Judith Sargent Murray.
+Both women asserted that the best route to improving women's condition is education.
+Their ideas influenced American Charles Brockden Brown, who wrote Dialogues of Alcuin in 1797.
+The Anglophone world saw no feminist theory of note until "Men and Women: Brief Hypothesis Concerning the Difference in their Genius" (1824) by American John Neal, who repeated Wollstonecraft's and Murray's theories, but added the assertion that women are unlike, but not inferior to men.
+This and other essays by Neal in the 1820s filled an intellectual gap between female scholars in the 1790s and those surrounding the 1848 Seneca Falls Convention.
+As a male writer insulated from many common forms of attack against female feminist thinkers, Neal's advocacy was crucial in bringing the field back into the mainstream in the U.K. and the U.S. By the time of the convention, writing by Neal, Sarah Grimké, and Margaret Fuller had solidified ideas from sporadic publications over the previous sixty years into a movement that reached a wider audience.

 In 1851, Sojourner Truth addressed women's rights issues through her publication, "Ain't I a Woman".
 Sojourner Truth addressed the issue of women having limited rights due to men's flawed perception of women.
 Truth argued that if a woman of color can perform tasks that were supposedly limited to men, then any woman of any color could perform those same tasks.
 After her arrest for illegally voting, Susan B. Anthony gave a speech within court in which she addressed the issues of language within the constitution documented in her publication, "Speech after Arrest for Illegal voting" in 1872.
 Anthony questioned the authoritative principles of the constitution and its male-gendered language.
 She raised the question of why women are accountable to be punished under law but they cannot use the law for their own protection (women could not vote, own property, nor maintain custody of themselves in marriage).
 She also critiqued the constitution for its male-gendered language and questioned why women should have to abide by laws that do not specify women.